 Is this not the problem with the man at the pool?
 It reminds me of how George Whitefield wrote to John Wesley and cautioned him not to make too much of the sensational outward phenomena that were occurring in their meetings, such as falling, weeping, visions, shouting, laughing etc. He said,

-That there is something of God in it, doubt not.
-But the devil, believe, does interpose. think it will . . . take people away from the written word, and make them depend on visions, convulsions, etc., more than on the promises and precepts of the gospel.
+That there is something of God in it, I doubt not.
+But the devil, I believe, does interpose.
+I think it will . . . take people away from the written word, and make them depend on visions, convulsions, etc., more than on the promises and precepts of the gospel.

 In the case of the man at the pool, his enamored preoccupation with the angel and the stirring of the water had taken him away from focusing on God and His covenant promises.
 Hebrews 12:1-2 tells us that we are to run this Christian race looking unto Jesus (Hebrews 12:2), not chasing every exciting sign and wonder that comes down the pike.